G4brielMedeiros/G4brielMedeiros/README.md

 - Python
 ## About

-Looking for career opportunities that make use of my skills and challenge me to learn more.

 ### Hobbies:
 I like building/upgrading my gaming rig, hacking and collecting consoles, and speed-solving the Rubik's Cube.
 ### Favorites: